w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 *Hash strategy*: a hash function is used to allocate data to partitions

 - Adopted by DynamoDB and Cassandra
+- Pros:
-- Pro: ensures even data distribution across nodes and massive scalability
+    - ensures even data distribution across nodes and massive scalability
-- Pro: new nodes can be added without heavy data redistribution
+    - new nodes can be added without heavy data redistribution
 - Con: range queries become inefficient

 ![Hash sharding](img/slides82.png)